Wye Valley Walk

 Routes offered on this trail

 The Wye Valley Walk is a very scenic national Trail, running along the route of the River Wye, weaving between the border of Wales and England.
 This route is only offered in one direction but can be walked as a whole or in two sections.
-The full route starts in the Historic Town of Chepstow and finishes at the Source of the River Wye at Rhyd-y-Benwch.
+2025 saw the 50th anniversary of the walking path and with it a new guide book, detailing the walk from source to sea.
+Allowing for walkers to have an easy departure at the end of their holiday from Chepstow, where there is access to public transport

 The mileage shown below is from where the Wye Valley Walk starts and finishes each day and is for your guidance only.
 A large part of this walk includes along rural areas, so you will find that sometimes the accommodations are very close to the path and other times you will need to walk a little further to reach your accommodation.
 You will not be asked to walk any further than one and a half miles from the path to your accommodation unless other wise stated.
 Please see the Itinerary pages for more details.